-After investigating the high-frequency noise, we turn to the low-frequency noise at the charge sweet-spot.
-Figure~\ref{Fig:Dephasing}c-d show variations in Q1's frequency revealed by performing repeated Ramsey measurements~\cite{connors2022charge, jock2022silicon} for approximately one hour since initially biased near its charge sweet-spot.
+In addition to the high-frequency range, we also investigated the low-frequency noise at the charge sweet spot.
+Figure~\ref{Fig:Dephasing}c-d show variations in Q1's frequency revealed by performing repeated Ramsey measurements~\cite{connors2022charge, jock2022silicon} for approximately one hour since initially biased near its charge sweet spot.
 The qubit undergoes a discrete frequency transition of varying magnitudes, as seen near the 25 minutes of the one-hour tracing.
-This is revealed by a Fast Fourier transform (FFT) of the Ramsey signals (See Methods and Supplementary IV).
-It suggests slow mechanisms driving qubit decoherence, akin to low-frequency dynamics in semiconductor and superconducting qubits~\cite{connors2022charge, jock2022silicon, burnett2019decoherence}, which can be mitigated with feedback control~\cite{vepsalainen2022improving, nakajima2021real}.
-Using a periodogram method, we convert this one-hour qubit frequency measurement into a frequency noise spectrum over $10^{-3}$ to $10^{-1}$~Hz, as shown in Fig.~\ref{Fig:Noise}.
-A power-law fit of the data gives the relation of $S \propto f^{-1.11}$.
-Despite the qubit being first-order insensitive to small charge (voltage) fluctuation at the sweet-spot, it can still experience slow frequency drifts due to nearby charge fluctuations, as observed in both semiconductor and superconducting qubits via second-order effects~\cite{houck2009life,metcalfe2007measuring}.
-Other detection methods, such as single-electron charge sensing techniques~\cite{connors2022charge}, could complete the noise spectrum ranging from 1\,Hz to $10^4$\,Hz.
+This is revealed by a Fast Fourier transform (FFT) of the Ramsey signals (Methods and Supplementary Information Section 3).
+Using a periodogram method, we convert this one-hour qubit frequency measurement into a frequency noise spectrum over $10^{-3}$ to $10^{-1}$~Hz, as shown in Fig.~\ref{Fig:Noise}a.
+A power-law fit of the data gives the relation of $S \propto f^{-1.1(2)}$.
+Other detection methods, such as single-electron charge sensing techniques~\cite{connors2022charge}, could complete the noise spectrum in the middle-frequency ranging from 1\,Hz to $10^4$\,Hz.

-To complete the discussion, we calculate the transverse noise at the qubit frequencies contributing to energy relaxation with $1/T_1 = \pi/2\times S(2\pi f_{\rm{q}})$ (ref.~\cite{bylander2011noise}).
-The fitted total transverse noise versus frequency follows $S \propto f^{2.22}$ between 5.065 to 5.498~GHz, with a mean of $3.6\times 10^5$~$\text{Hz}^2/\text{Hz}$, as shown in the inset of Fig.~\ref{Fig:Noise}.\\
+Although the qubit is first-order insensitive to small charge (voltage) fluctuations at the sweet spot, its local trapping potential remains vulnerable to low-frequency perturbations from second-order effects.
+These are likely caused by the rearrangement of excess electrons trapped on the rough neon surface, which are difficult to remove because of their low mobility.
+Growing smoother neon films and employing gate-controlled electron loading schemes~\cite{koolstra2019coupling} will help mitigate these low-frequency fluctuations in the future.